-Tiffany tops Street 4Q forecasts
+Tiffany shines in 4Q with sales booming in Asia, Europe

-NEW YORK (AP) — Tiffany & Co.
-(TIF) on Friday reported fiscal fourth-quarter earnings of $61.9 million.
+NEW YORK (AP) — Tiffany & Co. beat fourth-quarter profit expectations as sales rose worldwide, with key boosts from Asia and Europe.

-The New York-based company said it had net income of 50 cents per share.
-Earnings, adjusted for pretax expenses, were $1.67 per share.
+The luxury jeweler has been facing tougher competition over the last several years from online players including Amazon and Blue Nile.
+It has been working to improve its e-commerce options and marketing and warned that spending could cut into near-term profit.

-The results topped Wall Street expectations.
-The average estimate of eight analysts surveyed by Zacks Investment Research was for earnings of $1.63 per share.
+The New York company’s profit fell 61 percent to $61.9 million, or 50 cents per share, mainly on costs related to recently enacted sweeping tax reforms.
+Profit, adjusted for pretax expenses was $1.67 per share.

 Most Read Business Stories